 VP OF COMMUNICATIONS

-Bea joined the SUMA program in Spring 2019, with an interest in sustainable investing, communications, and land management.
+Bea joined the SUMA program in Spring 2019, with an interest in food systems, sustainable investing, and land management.
 At Columbia, she interned at the Columbia Center on Sustainable Investment, where she worked with the land team on research covering renewable energy investments, human rights, and land rights.
 She also worked with Zooterra, a New York-based technology firm that advances wildlife and habitat conservation through digital tokens and satellite imagery.
 Before beginning the program, she was a strategist at the Brooklyn-based brand consulting firm, the Additive Agency, where she developed communication strategies for national nonprofits, hospitals, and universities.
 Bea received her B.S. in Business Administration, with concentrations in Environmental Sustainability and Strategic Management, from Babson College.

 VP OF COMMUNITY OUTREACH

 Cynthia Leung is a Master’s Candidate in the Sustainability Management Program at Columbia University.
 This past summer, she interned with the Clinton Foundation with the Clinton Climate Initiative and focused on their Islands Energy Program and Women in Renewable Energy Network.
 Prior to Columbia, Cynthia was a Project Development Manager on the Utility & Power Plants team at SunPower where she worked on developing over 1 GW of solar power plants over 6.5 years.
 She was a Professional Mentor (2015 & 2016) and Impact Coach (2017) for the TechWomen Program and is a Certified Mentor under the Mentoring Standard.
 She has hosted trainings and talks on sustainability and climate change, communication, and mentorship in four countries.